 All humans have a need for safety, belonging, and dignity.
 When one of these is threatened, an immediate response is triggered in the oldest parts of ourselves: Fight, Flight, Freeze, or Appease.
 These knee-jerk responses are normal and have kept us alive, but are not always the most effective.
 We may want to respond differently to stress or conflict, but find ourselves repeating the same harmful behaviors.
 The Asaro tribe of Indonesia and Papua New Guinea has a saying: “Knowledge is only a rumor until it lives in the muscle.”

 Embodied Leadership Coaching supports leaders in accessing all aspects of themselves—intellectual, emotional, spiritual, social, and physical—to move toward more aliveness and embodiment of their values and commitments.

 Are you a leader in your community?
 We want to work with you.
 We have experience coaching leaders from social movements, nonprofits, government, education, business, and philanthropy.
 Our cohort is open to leaders of any kind.

 Who is coaching?

-Kelly Robinson is an ICF Professional Certified Coach (PCC) and an Organizational Relationship Systems Certified Coach (ORSCC).
+Kelly Robinson, PCC (she/her) is an ICF Professional Certified Coach (PCC) and an Organizational Relationship Systems Certified Coach (ORSCC).
 Kelly has more than 20 years of public sector, non-profit, and government management experience.
 She coaches newly promoted managers; established and emerging leaders; and teams in transition and growing organizations, especially those led by and in service to communities of color.
 She is inspired to help professionals translate wisdom into action

 “When I started receiving coaching, I had a lot of shame.
 I didn’t believe I deserved to heal from the traumas I experienced – gender-based violence, homophobia, classism, etc. Coaching has changed my life and I am passionate about supporting leaders and movements that I care about in their individual and collective healing and resilience.” – Iris